lucapette/website/content/writing/my-programming-principles.md

 Being a gardner is easier if you're already making _small changes_ and you're already _testing in production_.
-The ability to improve a codebase is often limited by the cost of deployment: the higher the cost of a deployment the less likely one can be a good gardener.
+The ability to improve a codebase is often limited by the cost of deployment: the higher the cost of a deployment, the less likely one can be a good gardener.
 It's all connected.

 ### Read features end to end

 When I'm new to a large codebase, I read features end to end _before_ making any change.
-People often call it code safari but I'm not a fan of the metaphor, I like to call things what they do so the principle goes by "read features end to end".
+People often call it code safari but I'm not a fan of the metaphor.
+I like to call things by what they do so the principle goes by "read features end to end".
 Yeah, I get it.
 It's boring.
 I like it that way.

 Approaching a new codebase can get a little overwhelming.
 Sometimes I don't know